mozilla/fx-desktop-qa-automation/README.md

 ### Run the tests
 - CD into the FxSmoketests project directory
-- run: `python main.py`
+- run: `pytest`
-- There will be some warnings.
-Ignore them.
 - IMPORTANT: On MacOS you may be prompted to allow Terminal to control accessibility settings.
   Allow this.
 You may need to re-run the tests.
-- Test results are displayed inline. i.e.:
+- Test results are displayed inline.

+- ### Notable command line options
-  - Ran 7 tests in 51.361s
+- --run_headless=True (run the tests in headless mode)
-    - "ok" (test run passed all tests)
-    - or "FAILED (errors=x)
+- --fx_edition=option (options are Custom(default), Firefox, Nightly)
+- -rA shows print statements in terminal
+- --html=report.html (creates an html report file, report.html, in top project directory)

 - On Failure:
-  - rerun the test suite as above - run: `python main.py`
+  - rerun the test suite as above - run: `pytest`
-  - or just the failed test; i.e.: `python test_Amazon.py`
+  - or just the failed test; i.e.: `pytesr test_amazon.py`

-### On the horizon
-I'll rewrite these test in pytest format instead of unittest.
-This will give us the ability to print out a nice report to HTML file.